spautz/limited-cache/README.md

 If an item rotates out of the cache before this time passes, emits a warning telling you increase the cache size.
 Use a falsy value to disable.

-#### `autoCleanupAfter` (number, default: 2*maxCacheSize)
+#### `autoMaintenanceMultiplier` (number, default: 2)
-Some under-the-hood performance optimizations result in null values and empty keys left in the cache.
-They are auto-purged after this number of operations.
+Some under-the-hood performance optimizations result in null values and empty keys left in the cache, temporarily.
+They are auto-purged after `(autoMaintenanceMultiplier * maxCacheSize)` operations.

 ### Low-level pure functions